openstack/charm-deployment-guide/deploy-guide/source/app-ha.rst

 Deploying applications under HA will involve multiple application units being distributed amongst the available cloud nodes, thereby dramatically influencing the cloud topology.
 The output of the :command:`juju status` command is a natural way for Juju operators to view their cloud's topology.
-See :ref:`Cloud topology for HA applications <cloud_topology_ha>` for an example of a topology that abides by the these guidelines.

 MAAS zones and failure domains
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~